');

 About Seminole, TX

-Seminole is a small community in Texas with a population of 7,097 residents.
-The median household income is $62,325 per year, which is near the national average.
-The median age in Seminole is 33.4 years.
+Seminole is a small town located in Texas with a population of 7,097 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,325 per year, which is 17% below the national median of $75,149.
+The median age of 33.4 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Seminole, TX